 As you probably know by now, we’re pretty proud of our Whole Animal Butcher counter.
 We source high quality, grass fed, pasture raised steer from the nearby Slope Farms.
 And while we try not to let a single scrap go to waste, this is a real challenge in the summer months.
 Many of our customers are looking for steaks that are easy to throw on the grill, but not necessarily braising cuts from other parts of the steer.
-This is why we’re beefing up our Summer Deals for all of you home cooks!
-Brisket and ground beef will be on sale from now through the month.
-We recommend dusting off that Instapot you got for Christmas and making Lena’s Barbacoa recipe.
+Winter is a perfect time to break out that Instapot and make Lena’s Barbacoa recipe.

 Makes enough meat to stuff 32- 40 tacos.
 Total time: 90 minutes·